 By Ted Wachtel

 Is it possible to choose a President without an election?
+Sortition can transform the Electoral College into the deliberative body the Founders had in mind.

 Find out by watching the video or reading the text version below the video.

-(VIDEO TEXT) — In the 45 U.S. presidential elections, five presidents have won with less than a popular majority.
+In the 45 U.S. presidential elections, five presidents have won with less than a popular majority.
 More than ten percent of the time, the majority wanted someone else to be president.
 It happened most recently in 2000, and again in 2016.

 The problem rests squarely with the Electoral College—the world’s quirkiest institution for choosing the leader of a democratic nation.
 We’re the only democracy that has one.
 The founders of our republic didn’t trust the uneducated American people, fearing the tyranny of the mob.
 Instead, they created a system in which each state decides how to pick delegates to an Electoral College, which meets separately in each state, tallying their votes on a national basis to select the president and vice-president.